SimonErich/dart_adventofcode/README.md

 ### ⚓ Get the session ID

-To get started, you just have to get your session token by logging in to adventofcode and then get the session ID from "Developer Tools" (F12) -> "Application" -> "Cookies" -> "session" (copy the value) and insert it into the `config/session.dart` file of this project.
+To get started, you just have to get your session token by logging in to adventofcode and then get the session ID from "Developer Tools" (F12) -> "Application" -> "Cookies" -> "session" (copy the value) and insert it into the `config/session.dart` (copy/rename the `lib/config/session.dart.example`) file of this project.

 ### 📥 Fetch content